 EphAsad/Aristaeus

-Aristaeus by EphAsad is a 1.5 billion parameter, 32K context length language model fine-tuned from Qwen2.5-1.5B-Instruct.
-It is specifically optimized for structured, step-by-step reasoning across mathematics, science, logic, and code.
-This model aims for deliberate and verifiable chain-of-thought processes rather than raw benchmark maximization, making it suitable for tasks requiring clear, logical progression.
+Aristaeus by EphAsad is a 1.5 billion parameter language model, fine-tuned from Qwen2.5-1.5B-Instruct, specifically optimized for structured, step-by-step reasoning across mathematics, science, logic, and code.
+It focuses on producing deliberate and verifiable chains of thought rather than maximizing raw benchmark scores.
+This model is designed for applications requiring clear, logical problem-solving processes.

 Loading preview...